UKCloud/documentation/articles/cloud-storage/cs-gs.md

 - Automatically replicates and distributes objects to give high levels of data durability and availability, eliminating the need for cloud backup and recovery

-ECS provides an APIs that you can use to manage your cloud storage.
+ECS provides an API that you can use to manage your cloud storage.
 The ECS S3-compatible API enables you to easily migrate applications between Atmos, S3 and other S3‑compatible storage; but not all functionality available in S3 is available on ECS as shown in the *S3 Supported Features* chapter of the [*Elastic Cloud Storage (ECS) Data Access Guide*](https://www.emc.com/collateral/TechnicalDocument/docu79368.pdf)).

 > [!NOTE]
 > The ECS Atmos API has been deprecated, we therefore suggest customers re-engineer their solutions to make use of the defacto S3-compatible API